Canopy: Property-Driven Learning for Congestion Control: Motivation and Overview

-Such behaviors would not have occurred had the Orca \lcc learner experienced these input points during training -- if it were so, the learner would have seen a poor reward and ``corrected'' its action accordingly.
-However, \lccs cannot be expected to experience all possible values of inputs; in particular, Orca was only trained on a finite (albeit large) number of traces and thus may not have seen queuing delays for all possible input states.
+Such behaviors would be very unlikely had the Orca \lcc learner experienced the relevant input points during training -- if it were so, the learner would have seen a poor reward and ``corrected'' its action accordingly.
+However, \lccs cannot be expected to experience all possible values of inputs.
 Such inevitable unexplored input spaces cause unpredictable decisions at run-time, leading to bad worst-case behaviors.